“Nato con la camicia”, born with the shirt on. Italian idioms

 Italian Painting of Today: Giuseppe De Nittis – La lezione di pattinaggio (1875)

 I’ve put together a small list of common Italian sayings related to “time” with a basic translation and some examples.
-The examples are only in Italian, the audio is at natural speed.
-Sentences are not that difficult but I made the listening task a bit faster than usual.
+The examples are only in Italian, and the audio is at natural speed.
+The sentences are not too difficult, but I made the listening task a bit faster than usual.

 Try to understand and write your own sentences using the same expressions.
 We can check them during our Zoom classes.